DouglasVDM/cloud_mods_final_project/README.md

 ## Tueday, 17 January

 Moved on to FE.
 Started with *reate-react-app* to work on connecting FE to API

+## Wednesday, 18 January

+Installed [Postgres](https://computingforgeeks.com/installing-postgresql-database-server-on-ubuntu/) on ubuntu partition to set up FE > API > DB connection.
+I'm facing a challenge with rolling power cutsin ZA escalated to 3 times per day.

+## Thursday, 19 January
+Postgres testDB is set up.
+Hopefully complete the Full Stack flow.
+Then move the flow to AWS within my Custom VPC, implementing it all in Terraform.

+## Friday, 20 January
+Full Stack app is running on local.
+Next step is to Dockerise the FE, apdate the API Dockerfile with the Postgres changes Set up new Postgres data tier in Terraform

 *******
 **
 **